Sharing an Agent Externally (Snapshots)

-You can publish any agent you own as a link that anonymous visitors can use without signing into UpServe.
-Visitors land in a chat view and talk to your agent directly, while every dollar of LLM and tool usage is billed to your credit balance — never theirs.
+Let outsiders try the agent you’ve raised with a single link, exactly as it is right now.
+Anonymous visitors can use it without signing into UpServe — they land in a chat view and talk to your agent directly, while every dollar of LLM and tool usage is billed to your credit balance — never theirs.
+Publishing leaves your original agent unaffected.

 The unit of sharing is a snapshot: a frozen, isolated copy of your agent at the moment you publish it.
 You can keep editing or even delete the original; the snapshot stays untouched.